 None of this would have been possible without the amazing support of MacDropAny’s users and the amazing people who donate to help support continued development.
 MacDropAny is free, and this is only possible because of users’ kind generosity.
 I’d like to thank everyone who has donated, tweeted, blogged, helped with bug testing and translated for me – without you guys, MacDropAny wouldn’t be nearly as good as it is today.

 MacDropAny is constantly evolving (and hopefully improving too!).
 If you’ve got a suggestion for a new feature, a new service to sync folders with, or just want to say hello, please feel free to send me a message.

-Sebastian Hallum Clarke (MacDropAny’s 15 year old developer)
+Thanks, Sebastian Hallum Clarke (MacDropAny’s 15 year old developer)

 I’m happy to announce that iClouDrive, my free app which lets you sync folders between your Macs using your iCloud account, has just been updated to v1.14 with translations into both Spanish (thanks to Fernando Sánchez!) and French.

 This means that many more people will be able to use iClouDrive in their native language.
 If you’d like to help with translating one of my apps into your language, please contact me!

 MacDropAny now in French, Dutch, German & Spanish!